axibase/atsd/integration/tableau/README.md

 * Launch Tableau
 * Select **Connect > To a Server > Other Databases(ODBC)**
-* Select the ATSD DSN from the dropdown.
+* Select the ATSD DSN from the drop-down list.
 This is the DSN you specified during ODBC-JDBC bridge setup
 * Click **Connect** and wait a few seconds
 * Leave the **Server**,**Port**, **Database** and **String Extras** fields empty
 * Click **Sign In**